fcc-joemcintyre/pollster/doc/design.md

 ## Technology Selections

 The server is implemented with Node.js version 14.x and uses ES2020 Javascript conforming to the native ES support provided in this version of Node.js.
+Type support is added using JSDoc, using Intellisense and Typescript compiler for type checking.

-Data is stored in MongoDB (4.x).
+Data is stored in MongoDB (4.x), and accessed through the mongodb Nodejs driver.

 The client interface is implemented with React 17.0.x using ES2020 Javascript as supported by Babel.
-Redux and react-router are also used.

-Styling is defined using the Styled Components CSS-in-JS library.
+React-router is used for routing.
+Components use the Material-UI library and the Emotion CSS-in-JS library.

-Build is done with npm scripts (server) and Webpack (client).
+Build is performed with npm scripts (server) and Webpack (client).
+Workspaces (npm version 7 or yarn version 1) are used for project organization.